 The mandate of the Board is to supervise the management of the business and affairs of the Company.
 In order to better fulfil its mandate, the Board has formally acknowledged its responsibility for, among other matters, (i) reviewing, at least once per year, the Company's strategic orientation and the plans established with respect thereto; (ii) identifying, with Management, the principal risks of the Company's business and the systems put in place to manage these risks; (iii) to the extent feasible, satisfying itself as to the integrity of the Chief Executive Officer of the Company and other senior officers, and to create a culture of integrity throughout the Company; (iv) ensuring proper Management succession planning, including appointing, training and monitoring senior Management; (v) maintaining a proper communication policy with shareholders, institutional investors and participants in the financial market; (vi) overseeing the integrity of internal control and management information systems; and (vii) developing the Company's approach to corporate governance, including developing a set of corporate governance principles and guidelines specifically applicable to the Company.
 The Board has taken, when necessary, specific measures in this respect.
 Some of these duties were delegated to the Corporate Governance and HR Committee and to the Audit Committee.
-A copy of the mandate of the Board is reproduced in Schedule "B" of this Circular.
+A copy of the mandate of the Board is reproduced in Schedule "G" of this Circular and is also available on the Company's website at www.saputo.com.